-This is the fourth post in an ongoing series about how marketers are leveraging Trifacta, authored by Trifacta’s VP of Marketing, Will Davis.
+This is the fourth post in an ongoing series about how marketers are leveraging Trifacta.
 It follows previous posts on marketing data onboarding, marketing analytics, and building a 360º view of the customer experience.

 What is marketing analytics‘ opportunity and challenge in the modern business landscape?
 Some marketers might say that it’s digital ads.
 Digital ads present an opportunity for marketers to reach their audiences and communicate messages.
 But these same ads run the risk of digital ad fraud that can lead to a loss of valuable resources.
 This challenge can harm a company’s marketing analytics and the future of the ad industry.
 That’s not to say that marketers should cut back on digital ads though.